How Can I Improve My Mental Health Without Therapy?

 - Sleep disruption from screen use

-- Decreased face-to-face social interaction
+- Less face-to-face social interaction

 - Comparison and envy from social media